fgadaleta/datascienceathome/_posts/2018-04-22-productivity-in-hyperconnected-world.md

 ---
 title: "(Long Story Short) Productivity in a hyperconnected world"
 layout: post
+summary: "If you think that Slack, Messanger, WhatsApp, Telegram, Emails, etc. are doing good to you, it's time to watch this."
+comments: true
 ---

 If you think that Slack, Messanger, WhatsApp, Telegram, Emails, etc. are doing good to you, it's time to watch this.
 Apologies for the interruption ;)